world-gaming-fed/umami/README.md

 Umami is a simple, fast, website analytics alternative to Google Analytics.

+## WGF documentation
+To preserve an easy rebase from the fork we just modify this section.
+WGF documentation si [here](./wgf-readme.md)

 ## Getting started

 A detailed getting started guide can be found at [https://umami.is/docs/](https://umami.is/docs/)